Menu

 When you need to pay the Stamp Duty

-The total amount you’re due to pay must be paid within thirty days from the date of the sale completion.
-If it’s late, there may be penalty fees applied.
+The total amount you’re due must be paid within thirty days from the date the sale is completed.
+If you pay late, penalty fees may be applied.

 Related Reading: